Support Coordinator Jobs

 Support Coordinator

 This is an exciting opportunity to work with stroke survivors and their families to support them following stroke.
-We are looking for an innovative, passionate and professional individual with excellent interpersonal and organisational skills to join our Stroke Recovery Service.
+We are looking for an innovative, passionate and professional individual with excellent interpersonal and organisational skills to join the Stroke Recovery Service, in this home based role.

-Hours: Part-time, 21 hours per week (flexible working available)
+Hours: Part-time, 21 hours per week (flexible working and job share applications welcomed)

-Contract: Our services are contracted, we currently have funding for this contract until 31 August 2025.
+Contract: Services are contracted, we there is currently funding for this contract until 31 August 2025

 Benefits: 25 days’ annual leave plus bank holidays (this will increase with service up to 30 days, full time equivalent) cashback and discount scheme, employee assistance programme, learning and development, pension scheme, Life Assurance, Eye Care vouchers, Long Service Award, Tax-free childcare, Health Cash Plan, Working Pattern Agreement, flexible working opportunities available.